About Unlearning the Hush

 Unlearning the Hush is a phrase that empowers and reminds us to use our voices, to embrace our identities, and to create learning spaces that dismantle systemic and societal factors that silence voices.
 In many ways it is a call to action to use classroom interactions and practices as a place to start actionable change that will positively impact our world.

-As educators, we can help students discover their voices, forge connections, understand the relevance of all histories, and have a space to self-reflect and evolve.
-Just as the north star serves as a reliable guide, the H.U.S.H.
-Framework and oral histories provide an ‘internal compass’ for guiding our lessons and activities in the classroom, while also challenging us to reflect about our practices and ideologies.
+As educators, we can listen to students' voices, forge connections, understand the relevance of all histories, and have a space to self-reflect and evolve.
+Just as the north star serves as a reliable guide, the un/HUSH Framework and oral histories provide an ‘internal compass’ for guiding our lessons and activities in the classroom, while also challenging us to reflect about our practices and ideologies.

-The HUSH Framework is a culmination of best teaching practices.
-Some of the research considered when creating this framework includes the oral histories of past educators, grief responsive teaching, trauma informed teaching, ABAR, differentiated instruction, lateral teaching, oral history methodology, the Black intellectual tradition, Diane Ketelle's research regarding the benefits of storytelling in the classroom, place based pedagogy, culturally responsive teaching & evaluation, and the feedback and knowledge I have gained from students throughout my career regarding impactful classroom practices.
+The un/HUSH Framework is a culmination of best teaching practices.
+Some of the research considered when creating this framework includes the oral histories of past educators, grief responsive teaching, trauma informed teaching, differentiated instruction, lateral teaching, oral history methodology, the Black intellectual tradition, Diane Ketelle & Elizabeth Dutro's research regarding the benefits of storytelling in the classroom, place based pedagogy, culturally responsive teaching & evaluation, and the feedback and knowledge I have gained from students throughout my career regarding impactful classroom practices.

 Inspired from Doctoral Research

-This research examined the historical implications of these events through the oral histories of the Black women who taught in these very classrooms.
-By centering their stories and experiences, we can develop a more accurate historic record that represents their voices and guides us in how to best remedy current day concerns in education.
+This research examines the historical implications of these events through the oral histories of the Black women who taught in these very classrooms.
 This oral evidence will allow us to add to build upon the existing research and ensure that the contributions and advancements that occurred in large part due to the efforts of these women, is recorded for future generations.

 The Big Picture